Vaibhav994/Gensyn/README.md

 * Choose math a by pressing `a`
 * Choose 1.5 by sending `1.5`
 * It will download dependencies and ask to login, wait for output like waiting for userjson something
-* In Mobxterm left side, click on the star icon and you will see you IP address, double click on it and it will create new tab -> input password and run below code to get gensyn login page
+* In Mobaxterm left side, click on the star icon and you will see you IP address, double click on it and it will create new tab -> input password and run below code to get gensyn login page

 👇 **Get link to login gensyn account via gmail**